MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

    Make these updates:

    - Replace `EXISTING_LUSTRE_FS_NAME` with the system-assigned internal name of the Lustre cluster in your Azure Managed Lustre file system.
 The internal name is usually `lustrefs`.
-The internal name is not the name that you gave the file system when you created it.
+The internal name isn't the name that you gave the file system when you created it.

      The suggested `mount` command includes the name highlighted in the following address string.